JamieVaughn/reflections/2021/Keiran.md

 In my model: my views are called 0 times, and my controller is called 0 times.

 In my controller: my views are called four times, and my model is called four times.

+### August 12, 2021
+Now that I'm working in implementing the Admin views, I really appreciate the MVC model more.
+It's nice to keep (almost) all of the new code and functions in my `view.js` document, separate from the model and the controller.
+I ended up adding a function to view the Dragon Editor, a function to view the Add Dragon Type modal, functions for submitting both modals, and a function just to close the modal.
+I also ended up building two template creation functions, in order to generate `select` options in the modals (since I want the starting dragon type and color to be the default value).

+A funny thing is that, for the `closeModal()` function, I ended up just removing the `#modal` element completely, instead of playing with opacity and display like in the modal example we went over in class.
+Since I'm generating the modals with JS, it doesn't make sense to just hide and show them if I can just remove it.
+And if I get the values from the inputs before deleting the modal, then there's no harm.

+The thing I had the most fun with was realizing that I was passing a reference to the dragon object that was clicked into my `controller.dispatch()` function, so if I passed that dragon object on to my `viewAdmin.viewDragonEditor()` function, then I didn't even have to worry about trying to find the ID of the HTML element that was clicked.
+Such a good reason to use that `dispatch()` function for both adding clicks and opening the modal!